 You can't do complying development on all land.
 You'll need to find out if your property meets the land-based requirements in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
 You can do this by applying for a Section 10.7 planning certificate.
 The planning certificate will state whether complying development is possible on your site.

-- You must obtain a CDC before starting any demolition, excavation or building work.
+You will need a CDC before you start any demolition, excavation or building work.

 Complying development examples

 - construction of a swimming pool and spa

 - alterations and additions to an existing dwelling

 - street awnings